3. Git - A Quick Guide#

 git pull

 Sometimes a file will have changed both remotely and locally.
 This can create conflicts when pulling remote into local.
-Resolving these merge conflicts will be a topic for another day.
+Resolving these merge conflicts is a topic for another day.